 Monthly TDS = Annual tax liability ÷ Remaining months in financial year

-If you join a company in July, the annual tax is divided by 9 (July through March), not 12.
-If you leave mid-year, your employer issues Form 16 for the period you were employed, and your new employer picks up the calculation for the remaining months.
+Join a company in July and the annual tax gets divided by 9 (July through March), not 12.
+Leave mid-year and your employer issues Form 16 for the period you were employed, with your new employer picking up the calculation for the remaining months.

-This amount appears on your salary slip as "Income Tax" or "TDS" under deductions.
-Use the TDS Calculator to verify the monthly figure matches what appears on your payslip.
+This amount shows up on your salary slip as "Income Tax" or "TDS" under deductions.
+The TDS Calculator lets you verify the monthly figure matches what's on your payslip.

 Step 5: Verify TDS in Form 26AS

 Form 26AS is your consolidated tax credit statement on the income tax portal.
-It shows all TDS deducted from your income and deposited with the government against your PAN — by your employer, bank, or any other deductor.
+It shows all TDS deducted from your income and deposited with the government against your PAN, whether by your employer, bank, or any other deductor.

 How to access Form 26AS: